felixgborrego/sDoc2Pdf/README.md

 # SDoc2Pdf Scala lib

-SDoc2Pdf is a Scala library that makes it easy to create complex PDFs from Odt or Docx templates
+SDoc2Pdf is a Scala library that makes easy to create complex PDFs from Odt or Docx templates

 On the backed it uses [xdocreport](https://code.google.com/p/xdocreport), Inspired by [sPDF](https://github.com/cloudify/sPDF)

 WARNING: This lib is a work in progress and it´s not ready for production usage.
-Actually it´s just prototype so far.
+Actually it´s just prototype.

 ## Usage

-This library allow you to generate pdf documents or reports with your data from templates in a easy way!
+This library allows you to generate pdf documents or reports with your data from templates in an easy way.

 ```scala
 // create a new report using a template document